It’s over 30 years since the Premier League was formed, and in that time there have been countless classic matches.

 “I never thought we could get beat 9-0 but I expected a real challenge at certain moments in certain games.”

-He was sacked a few days afterwards.
+He was unsurprisingly sacked a few days later.
+Bournemouth won the return fixture in March.